jkup/source-map-validator/README.md

 ## What is this project?

-`source-map-validator` is a Node.js module that validates the correctness of a source map file.
+`source-map-validator` is a Node.js CLI that validates the correctness of a source map file.
 It checks if the mappings in the source map file are valid and if they correctly map to the original source files.

 ## Installation